 - Amazon has pristine customer service – customer service is one of the most important things to factor in when embarking on an online retail quest.
 You want your customers to be served in the best possible way and Amazon incorporates the best customer service practices.

 - Amazon offers a great user experience – their online shop is completely optimized for both desktop and mobile customers.
 Listing your products on their website will put you in a position to leverage this and add this experience to your customers’ journey.

 - Amazon is a trusted online retailer – Amazon is not a mere online retailer.
 They have been on the online market long before most of us even knew a thing about private labeling and retail arbitrage.
 People trust them and regularly come back to shop on their platform.

 - The Amazon search engine is as popular as Google – when someone wants to look for a product online the chances are that they will either open Amazon or Google.
 By listing your products on Amazon, you’ll make it easier for potential customers to find you.

 - Amazon does their own SEO – you won’t have to worry about launching and managing your own website if you don’t want to.
 Amazon already has millions of daily active users to turn into loyal customers.

 - Fulfillment by Amazon is a complete service package – you won’t have to worry about storing your goods, as they’ll be stored in Amazon warehouses.
 You also won’t have to worry about having your orders fulfilled, as Amazon will do it for you.

 Once you’ve got that out of the way, you want to add FBA to your account.
-You can do it once you log in to your Selling on Amazon Account or clicking on this link.

 Let’s address one of your primary concerns: “How much does it actually cost to launch a private label with FBA?”
 This is, in fact, a really good question.
 Let’s be honest with you.
 The simple answer is – it depends.
 Ok, it depends, but what are the factors that will decide the amount of cash in your launch budget?